DECODELAB-Codes/GAT-LOOCV-Freezing-Prediction/README.md

 This repository contains a full implementation of a **Graph Attention Network (GAT)** model for predicting freezing behavior during fear extinction, using graph representations of single-unit electrophysiological data.
 The model uses per-neuron features and functional connectivity edge weights to build per-animal graphs and evaluate performance using **Leave-One-Out Cross-Validation (LOOCV)**.

-The repository also includes optional **Optuna-based hyperparameter tuning** using 5-fold cross-validation, extensive diagnostic visualizations, and segment-specific prediction pipelines.
+The pipeline is implemented in a single Jupyter Notebook and includes optional **edge attribute integration**, optional **Optuna-based hyperparameter tuning** using 5-fold cross-validation, extensive diagnostic visualizations, and segment-specific prediction pipelines.

 ---